faraaz-bot/memory-testing/docs/design/codegen.rst

-To facilitate building ASTs, the base node will have a constructor that simply stores it's arguments as operands:
+To facilitate building ASTs, the base node will have a constructor that simply stores its arguments as operands:

 .. code-block:: python